 Ingredients

-• 2 1/2 cups old fashioned oats - pulsed in blender
+- 2 1/2 cups old fashioned oats - pulsed in blender or food processor

 Instructions

-9. Store in airtight container or freeze for up to 3 months.
+- Store the bad breath treats in an airtight container or freeze them for up to 3 months.

 Pin it for later!